Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

-Other than a steel alloy headband and a few more ports on the side of the headset, you’re not going to find a whole lot of differences between the design of the wireless Arctis 7 and its wired brother the Arctis 5, which we reviewed last month.
-The cups are identical in design to the Arctis 5, aside from the lack of RGB lighting – so if you want a pair of cans you can use to light up your next LAN party, y0u might be better going with the 5 instead.
+The Arctis 7 has a light design, much like the Arctis Pro, with an aluminum frame and a suspension band, which slightly sets it apart from its wired predecessor.
+But other than a steel alloy headband and a few more ports on the side of the headset, you’re not going to find a whole lot of differences between the design of the wireless Arctis 7 and its wired brother, the Arctis 5, which we reviewed last month.
+The cups are identical in design to the Arctis 5, aside from the lack of RGB lighting – so if you want a pair of cans you can use to light up your next LAN party, you might be better off going with the 5 instead.

 Read More: Best Wireless Gaming Headsets on the Market